lkytyc/DHTW/README.md

-# Domain-Specific Semantic-Rich Software Knowledge Graph Construction through Human-LLM Team Working
+# Domain-Specific Semantic-Rich Knowledge Graph Construction through Human-LLM Team Working

 ## Project Overview
 This project focuses on constructing a domain-specific semantic-rich software knowledge graph through collaborative efforts between humans and Large Language Models (LLMs).
 The project involves processing data, generating semantic representations, and building a knowledge graph that can be utilized for various software engineering tasks.